jamilmuhammad/triangle_opengl_cpp/readme.md

     Conclusion
     In this tutorial, you learned how to create a simple OpenGL program to draw layered triangles using the modern OpenGL 4.1 API.
 You also learned how to set up a GLFW window and GLEW library to initialize the OpenGL context.

+    Compile and Run
+    setup your environtment to install
+    - for using cpp, `sudo apt-get install clang++`
+    - for using opengl es, `sudo apt-get install libglew-dev`
+    - for using glew, `sudo apt-get install libglfw3 libglfw3-dev`
+    - for using wayland, `sudo apt-get install libwayland-dev libgles2-mesa-dev libegl1-mesa-dev wayland-protocols`

+    run command based on list of command in Makefile
+    - compile, `make hello_triangle_(*type of API, Native API with Wayland EGL or Libary API with GLFW)`
+    - run, `./hello_triangle_(*type)`
+    - clean, `make clean`